kevintpeng/Learn-Something-Every-Day/UWaterloo/STAT206: Intro to Statistics.md

   - ∫f(x) = 1, total area is 1
 - uniform distribution: X ~ Uni[a,b] if f(x) = { 1/(b-a) if a ≤ x ≤ b else 0 }
   - constant function on the interval [a,b]

+### Normal Distribution
+A random variable Z is called a standard normal distribution if
+1. Z takes values (-infinity, +infinity)
+2. f(Z) = bell curve formula
+3. Z ~ N(0,1) where (mean, variance); maximum at zero, and symmetric around 0
+  - P(1 ≤ z ≤ 2) = P(-2 ≤ z ≤ -1), property of symmetry
+- for normal distribution, F(x) is the z-score for x, the probability of P(z ≤ x)
+- 100th percentile is all data, 1st is lowest 1%